cjinn/seirdp-model/README.md

 Disclaimer
 =======
 This SEIRD model is put together for a school project and for general interest.
 If you want an accurate model that models out COVID-19 and other pandemics for reasons other than general interest, please seek elsewhere.
+As of April 2020, this project is considered complete and archived.

 SEIRD Model
 =======